 You do not have to be a Buddhist to experience the benefits of meditation and mindfulness; anybody can meditate effectively, regardless of their religious or spiritual beliefs.

 Many programs teach meditation once or twice a week as an adjunct to other programming.
 While this approach will offer some benefits, we find that it is not adequate to achieve the changes we seek for our clients.
-We believe that having trained teachers on site every day, and engaging the practice of meditation every day, is the only way to help our clients affect true change through meditation.
+We believe that having trained teachers on site every day, and engaging in the practice of meditation every day, is the only way to help our clients affect true change through meditation.

 The level of instruction that clients receive at Red Mountain is unparalleled.
 Our co-founders, Maureen White and Josh White, bring a combined 50 years of meditation training to their work at Red Mountain.